 After an egg is released, it only survives for up to 24 hours, so knowing when you ovulate gives you a very narrow fertility time window for intercourse.
 The good news is you have more fertile days when you can get pregnant since the chance of conception doesn’t just depend on the lifetime of the egg, but also on the lifetime of the sperm.
 Sperm can survive in your body for up to 5 days after intercourse, so you can conceive even if you have sex 4 or 5 days before ovulation.
 Your fertility window is the number of days that the egg and sperm can survive and this is usually around 6 days.

 The 2 most fertile days during this 6-day fertility window are known as peak fertility days.
 This is the day before ovulation and the day ovulation takes place.
-An ovulation test measures the surge of luteinising hormone (LH), which happens just 24-36 hours before ovulation, so you can accurately identify your 2 most fertile days.
+An ovulation test measures the surge of luteinizing hormone (LH), which happens just 24-36 hours before ovulation, so you can accurately identify your 2 most fertile days.

 Use our ovulation calculator to get an approximation for when you ovulate.
 The more you know about your cycle, the easier it will be to know your fertile window.

 You can get a wider fertility window if you use an ovulation test that also detects estradiol (a form of estrogen).
 In the days leading up to the LH surge, your estradiol levels will also rise, which then reaches a threshold that triggers the pre-ovulatory LH surge.
-Tracking your hormones like estradiol and LH will allow you to identify the days of high fertility leading up to ovulation.
+Tracking your hormones like estradiol and LH will allow you to identify the days of peak fertility leading up to ovulation.

 By identifying the additional fertile days before ovulation, you will have more flexibility to plan intercourse around your life and find more opportunity to conceive.
 This can take the pressure off trying for a baby.